SteadyCadence/cadasta-docs/en/09-XLSForms.md

 ## Overview {#overview}

-Every data collection project is different - starting with the questions you're asking.
-These questions shape everything about the project- including the entry fields for data collection.
+Every data collection project is different - starting with the goal of the project.
+Having a clear understanding of what type of information you need to collect and which questions will get you to that end goal is important.
+The format, order and structure of the questions you are asking make a huge difference in the field and when you are conducting analysis on the data.

-The Cadasta Platform allows you to define your own data collection schema, so you can tailor it around the specific questions you're asking.
+The Cadasta Platform allows you to define your own data collection schema, or {definition of schema or alternative word}.
+You can tailor the survey around the specific questions you are asking.
 These questions could include contact details, geographic place names or how the land was acquired.

-In the Cadasta Platform, the underlying technology that enables this comes from [XLSForm](http://xlsform.org/).
-XLSForm is a form standard that allow you to create forms using a spreadsheet.
+The underlying technology in the Cadasta Platform is [XLSForm](http://xlsform.org/).
+XLSForm is a form standard that allows you to create a custom questionaire using a spreadsheet (or Google sheet)-- instead of a clunky database.
+With XLSForm, you can add various types of fields, like integers, radio questions, checkbox questions, text fields, etc. You can also add default values or logic that will show certain questions depending on the answers of previous questions.
 The forms are low-fi alternatives to a database.
 They are also designed to handle information of varying degrees of complexity.

+The Cadasta Platform uses a subset of features from XLSForm so that users are able to focus on custom questions they want to ask in the field and on the web.
 In this section, you'll learn about how to use XLSForms designed specifically for use with the Cadasta system.

 ## Types of Cadasta Template Forms {#types}